-Since its formal opening in March 2011, the Agency has been responsible for the coordination of the Regional Initiatives (RIs), formerly run by ERGEG, under which common visions - Target Models - were elaborated.
+Since its formal launch in March 2011, the Agency has been responsible for the coordination of the Regional Initiatives (RIs), formerly run by ERGEG, under which common visions - Target Models - were elaborated.
 The Agency has given renewed emphasis to the RI process in an effort to promote the early implementation of some of the most critical provisions contained in network codes for the integration of the electricity and gas markets and meet the target of completing the IEM by 2014 set by the European Council in February 2011.

 The Agency is promoting a more project-oriented and pan-European approach to the RI work.
-This new approach is emerging notably with the development of cross-regional roadmaps, both in electricity (Electricity Regional Initiative - ERI) and gas (Gas Regional Initiative - GRI), as a way to guarantee that RIs will make progress on the IEM by complementing the formal process of the development of framework guidelines and network codes.
+This new approach is emerging notably with the development of cross-regional roadmaps, both in electricity (Electricity Regional Initiative - ERI) and gas (Gas Regional Initiative - GRI), as a way to guarantee that RIs will deliver progress towards the IEM by complementing the formal process of the development of framework guidelines and network codes.

 The second edition of the Agency's Regional Initiatives Status Review Report4, covering progress and challenges faced by the RI process during 2012, was published in February 2013.
-This report is intended as a transparency tool for all stakeholders and energy consumers, allowing them to follow developments in the integration of energy markets at regional level as a step towards completing the IEM.
+This report is meant to serve as a transparency tool for all stakeholders and energy consumers, allowing them to follow developments in the integration of energy markets at regional level as a step towards the completion of the IEM.

-The Agency also reports on the latest developments in the RI process on a quarterly basis through the online publication of RI Quarterly Reports for ERI 5 and GRI 6.
+The Agency also reports on the latest developments in the RI process on a quarterly basis, through the online publication of RI Quarterly Reports for ERI5 and GRI6.